 Regardless of the way an agent sets up a commission and fee structure in the ACT, as the homeowner, you should comfortable enough to negotiate the commission and fee rate with your agent.

 ACT agent commission rates vary significantly depending on where you're selling.
-There are more than 250 real estate agents across the ACT and the average commission charged is 2.18%.
-The average commission rate tends to be higher in districts south of Canberra CBD, such as Woden Valley which sits at 2.23%.
+There are more than 250 real estate agents across the ACT and the average commission charged is 2.20%.
+The average commission rate tends to be higher in districts south of Canberra CBD, such as Turner which sits at 2.24%.

 Your ability to negotiate fees and commissions will depend on your location (whether you’re closer to the CBD or further out).
 We understand that you may have questions about how commission works, and you shouldn’t be afraid to ask them.
 For example, you may ask questions like how effective is the commission-based model as an incentive for agents?
 Or, will a commission-based structure really ensure the best possible price for my property?